 What to Do After a Dooring Accident

-If you were unfortunate enough to be involved in a dooring accident, you should:
+If you were unfortunate enough to be injured in a dooring accident, you should:

-• Call 911 immediately to bring police to file a report and parademics to treat your injuries.
+- Call 911 immediately to bring police to file a report and paramedics to treat your injuries.

-• Take photos of your bike, the car, the car doors, and your injuries.
+- Take photos of damage to and placement of your bike, the car, and the car doors, as well as of your injuries.

-• Get the contact and insurance information of the driver and the person who doored you.
+- Get the contact and insurance information of the driver, as well as of the person who doored you if they are different people.

 It will be more difficult to get this information after you’ve left the scene.